Farah-Maqbool/DataPrepare/README.md

-# 🧹 DataPrepare - AI-Powered Data Preprocessing for ML
+# 🧹 DataPrepare — Smart Data Preprocessing for Machine Learning

 DataPrepare is an AI/ML tool that automatically preprocesses raw datasets for machine learning.